 A sales cycle is the series of steps a salesperson takes to move a potential customer from initial contact to a completed sale.
 It’s a structured process that helps businesses identify, qualify, and convert leads into customers.

-The sales cycle stages or sales cycle steps can vary depending on the industry, product or service, and the specific sales methodology used.
+The sales process stages or sales cycle steps can vary depending on the industry, product or service, and the specific sales methodology used.
 However, a typical sales cycle often includes customer research, prospecting, qualifying the customers, initial contact, presentation, handling objections, and closing the deal.

 A full sales cycle encompasses all these stages, from initial contact to a successful sale.
 Effective sales cycle management involves tracking and analyzing each stage to identify areas for improvement and optimize the sales process.